jcu-eresearch/Edgar/_posts/2012-05-20-automated-modelling.markdown

 The HPC script operates as a simple loop, so when it completes a species distribution map job, it simply moves on to the next species to model.
-When there is nothing to model, it simply sleeps, and then loops.
+When there is nothing to model, it simply sleeps, and then loops again.

 When the cake app receives a **FINISHED_SUCCESS** status update, it subtracts the number of dirty occurrences indicated by the HPC model status update from the